connectrpc/connectrpc.com/docs/dart/using-clients.md

-If your backend services are already using gRPC today, [Envoy provides support][envoy-grpc-bridge] for converting requests made using the Connect and gRPC-Web protocols to gRPC, enabling you to use Connect-Swift without the SwiftNIO dependency.
+If your backend services are already using gRPC today, [Envoy provides support][envoy-grpc-bridge] for converting requests made using the Connect and gRPC-Web protocols to gRPC, enabling you to use Connect-Dart without the `http2` dependency.

 Switching between the Connect and gRPC/gRPC-Web protocols is a simple 2-line change when configuring the `Transport`: